 Finding a leech on your body can be scary, but you don’t need to panic.
-Following a few simple steps can help you calmly and safely remove a leech without any pain or complications from the bite.
+We’ll give you simple steps that can help you calmly and safely remove a leech without any pain or complications from the bite.

 Your first step in removing a leech is finding it.